nicoud/LibX/LibX rules and simple example.md

 1. Button will be connected on Arduino pin 14 and LED on pin 5 active low (limiting resistance toward +Vcc).
 ```
 #define pinBUTTON 3  // active low
-#define pinLED 14    // active low
+#define pinLED 13  // active low
 #define BUTTONdepressed digitalRead(bBUTTON)
 #define LedOn  digitalWrite (bLED,LOW)
 #define LedOff digitalWrite (bLED,HIGH)
 void SetupButtonLed () {
   pinMode (pinBUTTON,INPUT);
   pinMode (pinLED,OUTPUT);
+  digitalWrite (pinBUTTON,HIGH); // pull-up
 }
 ```
-There are rules with C, variables lower case, functions first lettre Upper case, constants all letters upper case.
-What is important is to be consistant.
+There are rules with C, variables are lower case, functions have a first lettre Upper case, constants are all letters upper case.
+We not alway follow these, what is important is to be consistant.

-If you plan to use AVRstudio or some other IDE, you cannot use these familiar Arduino functions, which have the problem to be very slow and use ten times mor memory space.
-But within definitions, it is acceptable.
+If you plan to use AVRstudio or some other IDE, you cannot use these familiar Arduino functions, which have the problem to be very slow and use ten times more memory space.
+But within definitions, it is acceptable and frequently more easy to understand the functionnality.
 ```
 #define bBUTTON 3  // PortD pin 3 active low
-#define bLED 14       // portC pin 0 active low
+#define bLED 13    // portC pin 0 active low
 #define Buttondepressed (PIND &= (1<<bBUTTON)) // or bitTest (PIND,bBUTTON)
 #define LedOn  PORTD |= (1<<bLED) // or bitSet (PORTD,bLED)
 #define LedOff digitalWrite (bLED,HIGH)// or bitClear (PORTD,bLED)